prit3010/ShowroomFEED-backend/README.md

 If everything is successful, you would see "Server is running on http://localhost:1030/graphql"

 Once you head over to http://localhost:1030/graphql, you would be able to play around with the queries that is connected to the data in MongoDB.

+If you want to use your own Data, you can create your own MongoDB cluster and change index.ts to your mongoDB's cluster.